Blast rocks Tehran after Israel threatened to target area of government-organized rally

 Explosion rocks area of mass demonstration

-The explosion rocked the Ferdowsi Square area midday, where thousands had gathered for an annual Quds Day rally in which they chanted “death to Israel” and “death to America.”
+The explosion in Tehran rocked the Ferdowsi Square area midday, where thousands had gathered for an annual Quds Day rally in which they chanted “death to Israel” and “death to America.”

 Israel had issued a warning on a Farsi-language X account for people to clear the area shortly before the blast.
 But few Iranians would have seen it, as authorities have almost completely shut down the internet since the start of the war.
 Footage from the scene showed people chanting “God is greatest,” as smoke rose in the area.

-The Israeli military later posted a second message in Farsi, noting the head of Iran’s judiciary was at the rally and criticizing Iran for cutting off the internet, blocking many from seeing their warning.
+The Israeli military later posted a second message in Farsi, noting the head of Iran’s judiciary was at the rally and criticizing Iran for blocking many from seeing their warning.

-The hard-liner who leads Iran’s judiciary, Gholamhossein Mohseni Ejei, had been giving an interview to a state television reporter at the demonstration when the strike happened.
+The hard-liner who leads Iran’s judiciary, Gholamhossein Mohseni Ejei, had been giving an interview on state television at the demonstration when the strike happened.
 His bodyguards encircled him, as he raised his fist and said Iran “under this rain and missiles will never withdraw.”

-Senior security official Ali Larijani, who was also at the Quds Day demonstrations, told Iranian media covering the event that the suspected Israeli attack was a “sign of its desperation.”

 US says 15,000 targets struck in Iran since the start of the war